AnthonyShek/CP407_Scripts/README.md

 # CP407_Scripts
-Scripts used for the CP407 design class, phase 2 individual report.
+Scripts used for the CP407 design class, phase 2 individual and group report.